Skip navigation

 Taking Action

-However, 18 months have passed, and the interpretation letter has yet to be released.
+Almost two years have passed, and the interpretation letter has yet to be released.
 This delay continues to put patients at risk of paying out of pocket for essential care.
-Last week, Canadian Doctors for Medicare sent a letter to the Prime Minister’s Office, urging the immediate release of the interpretation letter.
+Canadian Doctors for Medicare sent a letter to the Prime Minister’s Office, urging the immediate release of the interpretation letter.
 You can find the letter below.
 We have also published an op-ed and participated in media discussions on this urgent issue.
-Explore our recent articles here:
+Explore recent media stories, articles and op-eds here: